Targeting Gross Profits: How Estimators and Project Managers Focus on Goals & Job Costs at Paul’s Perfect Projects

-If you haven’t already read them, you’ll probably want to visit Part I, Part II, and Part III of this “Tale of 4 Companies: A Job-Cost & Gross Profit Percentage Drama” before beginning the following “Part IV”.
-As we join Paul and Dave, Rhonda (the company’s bookkeeper) has just shared her perspectives about the new system, and excused herself to attend another appointment…
+If you haven’t already read them, you’ll probably want to visit Part I, Part II, and Part III of this “Tale of 4 Companies: A Job Cost & Gross Profit Drama” before beginning the following “Part IV”.
+As we join Paul and Dave, Rhonda (the company’s bookkeeper) has just shared her perspectives about the new system…

-“Maybe, to provide a bit of structure to our meeting, we could cover how the system works from a ‘Before, During, and After’ viewpoint.
-Since estimating occurs fairly early on in the sales cycle – after we’ve completed the initial design work – why don’t you get us started, Jenn.”
+“To provide a bit of structure to our meeting, we could use a ‘Before, During, and After’ viewpoint.
+Since construction cost estimating occurs fairly early on in our sales cycle – why don’t you get us started, Jenn?”

 Estimates and Gross Profit: the Targeting Process Begins

 “Sure,” said Jenn.
 “First, I review the design documents and underlying specs., and then I get busy putting the estimated costs together.
-For labor costs, we use our current, fully-burdened rates and the hours we estimate that it will take to complete each part of the job.
-A number of our materials and subcontractor costs are based on current agreements with vendors so I use those, but if those agreements don’t exist, I contact the vendors directly to get quotes.”
+For labor costs, we use our current, fully-burdened rates.
+Then we include the hours we estimate it will take to complete each part of the job.
+Many of our materials and subcontractor costs are based on current vendor agreements, so I use those.
+But if those agreements don’t exist, I contact the vendors directly to get quotes.”

 “Ah,” said Dave.
 “I figured that there must be some tricks of the trade.
 I’d like to learn more about this later!”

 “Happy to help,” agreed Jenn.
 She continued, “OK, so once I’ve given the estimate my first best shot, I turn it over to Walt.
-He’s our operations manager, and quite often acts as Field Supervisor as well.
+He’s our Project Manager.
+Quite often, he acts as Field Supervisor as well.
 Walt – your turn to tell him what you do at this stage…”

 “Right,” replied Walt.
 “I look through the underlying detail in the Estimate form in QuickBooks.
-First I review to see that the line items show everything I think we’re going to need.
-And then the second thing I check are the estimated quantities and hours for each job stage.
-Basically I ask myself, ‘Are the estimated time and materials right?
-Did anything get missed?’”
+First, I review to see that the line items show everything I think we’re going to need.
+And then the second line items I check are the estimated quantities and hours for each job stage.”

 “Tell you what Joe, I’ll lose about $5,000 doing your job at the rate you’re suggesting.
 So why don’t I just write you a check for $5,000?
 I’ll end up in the same place but, in the meantime, I’ll save myself a lot of time and effort… Actually, here’s an even better idea!
 Why don’t I just send you over to my competitor?
 I hear that he’s been cutting his prices lately.
 He’ll probably do the job for you and take a loss in the process.
 That will take care of two problems at once – I won’t be losing money, and my competitor won’t be around for long!”